ManojKJ27/Musical-Instrument-Tuning-Assistant/README.md

 - Large deviation in pitch estimated.
 Though infrequent, we wish to eliminate the occurence of such results

 # Libraries :
-  - Major : Parselmouth, Sounddevice, Collections, PyAudio, Collections
+  - Major : Parselmouth, Sounddevice, Collections, PyAudio
   - Minor : Matplotlib, Math, Numpy, Scipy, Time